AdvanceTechMedia/AdvanceTechPodcast/content/episode/episode-010-mitchell.loureiro.md

 * How the economic structure of cryptocurrency drive the open source AI community and facilitate initiatives
 * The open source community
 * SingularityNET's four founding organizations
-* The OpenCog Foundation - working on AGI and how to build a reasoning machine, the focus on this platform is the application of AGI resources and coordinating narrow AI at scale
+* The OpenCog Foundation - working on AGI and how to build a reasoning machine, the focus on the platform is the application of AGI resources and coordinating narrow AI at scale
-* Novamente - AI consulting in narrow AI applications for enterprise clients such as US Department of Defence, CISCO, Lockheed Martin, Hershey, Darpa, the focus in this platform: seeding singularityNET with dozens of custom algorithms and enterprise clients
+* Novamente - AI consulting in narrow AI applications for enterprise clients such as the US Department of Defense, CISCO, Lockheed Martin, Hershey, DARPA, the focus in this platform: seeding SingularityNET with dozens of custom algorithms and enterprise clients
 * Hanson Robotics - the worlds most humanistic and expressive robots, representing robotics and the Internet of Things, will be inserting SingularityNET nodes in all their robots
 * Vulpem Ventures - a team of blockchain and cybersecurity specialists who ensure the network is both scalable and secure
 * The goal to have SingularityNET operate entirely on its own powered by independent AI developers